Montreal Protocol definition

 Montreal Protocol means the Protocol for the Suppression of Unlawful Acts of Violence at Airports Serving International Civil Aviation done at Montreal on 24 February 1988, contained in Schedule 6;[This Protocol does not seem to have a short name in common use at the international level, but “Sabotage Protocol” would probably be a more appropriate short name than “Montreal Protocol”.]

-Montreal Protocol or "Protocol" means the Montreal Protocol on Substances that Deplete the Ozone Layer of 1987, attached as Schedule 1 for ease of reference expressed in these Regulations, and includes any amendments to, or substitutions of that Protocol that are, or will become, binding on Samoa from time to time;
+Montreal Protocol or “Protocol” means the Montreal Protocol on Substances that Deplete the Ozone Layer 1987, attached as Schedule 1 for ease of reference expressed in these Regulations, and includes any amendments to, or substitutions of that Protocol that are, or will become, binding on Samoa from time to time;

-Montreal Protocol means the Montreal Protocol on Substances that Deplete the Ozone Layer and includes all amendments to the Protocol that are binding on the Republic from time to time;
+Montreal Protocol means the Montreal Protocol on Substances that Deplete the Ozone Layer and includes any amendments to, or substitutions of, that Protocol that are, or will become, binding on the Kingdom of Tonga from time to time as specified in the Schedule to the Act;